StewartNash/pincer-games/README.md

 2. In the top menu, go to **Devices > USB >** and select:
    - Your connected **USB Camera**.
    - Your connected **Arduino** board.

+### 3. Emulator

+Emulators can be run in place of physical hardware.

 ---